openshift/origin/docs/proposals/central-segmented-registry.md

 ## Goals

 * **Consistent Image Reference** We want users to consistently reference the same image name across all of their clusters as part of a promotion workflow.
 We want to do this through controlling environment assignment at the cluster level.
-In other words, the production cluster should have access to images in the production registry.
+In other words, the production cluster should only have access to images in the production registry.
 * **External Registry Abstraction** We also want users to be able to reference "external" registries as an integrated service abstraction, regardless of the actual cluster the registry is hosted.
 * **Optional with Backward Compatibility** This proposes significant complexity.
 Using it should be optional.
 Administrators and users who do not require this feature should not have to do anything differently.
 * **On-Premise** This proposal is focused on solving issues unique to private, on-premise users of OpenShift.
 Untrusted, multi-tenant use is not in scope.

 ## Central Registry Support

-For the purposes of discussion, a "central registry" is another OpenShift cluster dedicated to serving images.
-As described later, this "registry cluster" may optionally host several different registries to support environment segmentation.
+For the purposes of discussion, a "central registry" is a simply a dedicated OpenShift cluster for serving images.
+As described below, this "registry cluster" hosts one or more registry deployments to support environment segmentation.
 The registry cluster may serve one or many OpenShift clusters.

 ## Segmenting Registries

-Registries are reference by **<project>/<registry-name>**.
-The default registry deployment is **default/docker-registry**.
-Today, the project namespace the registry is deployed to does not impact the naming of the image.
-These are arbitrary projects.
+The OpenShift registry is reference by `<project>/<registry-service>`.
+The default registry deployment is `default/docker-registry`.
+Multiple registries may be deployed on the same cluster using unique project namespaces.
+Each registry is addressed using a unique route.

 ### Managing Images